 This Otisco Lake Watershed Management Plan is the result of the hard work, knowledge, experience and dedication of many organizations and individuals.
-Collectively, these individuals authored sections of the plan, its visions and goals, and recommendations, provided review and comments, organized and attended meetings, and provided their technical expertise.
-This interest and commitment on the part of so many indicates the importance with which Otisco Lake's present and future well-being is held

-The Otisco Lake Watershed Management Plan grant partners would like to extend their appreciation to the following individuals for sharing their time and effort:
+Collectively, these individuals authored sections of the plan, developed its visions and goals; provided recommendations, review and comments; organized and attended meetings, and shared their technical expertise.
+This interest and commitment on the part of so many indicates the importance with which Otisco Lake's present and future wellbeing is held.
+The Otisco Lake Watershed Management Plan grant partners would like to extend their appreciation to the following individuals for their time and effort: